eobermuhlner/kimage/README.md

 Stacks multiple images by calculating a pixel-wise average.

-This stacking script is useful if there are no outliers.
+This stacking script is useful if there are no outliers and if the more powerful `stack` script fails for technical reasons.

 ---